What embeddings are for

 | text-embedding-3-large | 3,072 (configurable) | Highest quality, more expensive |

-Consider using reduced dimensions (256-512) for large-scale applications where speed matters more than precision.
+Higher dimensions capture more nuance but need more storage, take longer to compare, and may not improve simple tasks.
+Consider reduced dimensions (256-512) for large-scale applications where speed matters more than precision.

-- Batch processing: Embed documents in batches to avoid rate limits
+- Batch processing: embed documents in batches to respect rate limits.

 -